expressjs/expressjs.com/_includes/readmes/compression.md

 Because of the nature of compression this module does not work out of the box with server-sent events.
 To compress content, a window of the output needs to be buffered up in order to get good compression.
-Typically, when using server-sent events, there are certain block of data that need to reach the client.
+Typically when using server-sent events, there are certain block of data that need to reach the client.

 You can achieve this by calling `res.flush()` when you need the data written to